SESYNC-ci/graphics-with-ggplot2-lesson/docs/_slides/assign.md

 ---
 ---

-## Storing and re-plotting
+## Storing and Re-plotting

-The output of `ggplot` can be assigned to a variable (here, it's `year_wgt`).
+The output of `ggplot` can be assigned to a variable.
 It is then possible to add new elements to it with the `+` operator.
-We will use this method to try different color scales for the previous plot.
+We will use this method to try different color scales for a stored plot.

 ===